 - 1 pkg bacon

 - 2 tbsp. rice wine vinegar

-- 15 medium button mushrooms, stemmed and finely chopped
+- 15 medium button mushrooms stemmed and finely diced

 - 1/2 cup dry white wine